tessalt/coffeescriptbook/book.md

 Though there have been various attempts to bring other programming languages to the browser, none have been successful, so we're still more or less "stuck" with JavaScript.

-In the mid-2000s, another language called Ruby was gaining popularity as a server-side programming language (meaning it isn't run in the browser, it's run on the server hosting a web site or application).
+In the mid-2000s, another language called Ruby was gaining popularity as a server-side programming language (meaning it isn't run in the browser, it's run on the server that hosts a web site or application).
 Ruby, in contrast to languages like JavaScript, was designed to be easily human-readable and writeable, with an emphasis on developer productivity even enjoyability.

-In 2009, Ruby developer Jeremy Ashkenas sought to bring some of the features he liked most about Ruby to client-side development, and created CoffeeScript.
+In 2009, Ruby developer Jeremy Ashkenas sought to bring some of the features he liked most about Ruby to client-side development (client-side means stuff that happens in the browser), and created CoffeeScript.

-Since browsers can only understand JavaScript, code written in CoffeeScript first has to be *compiled* into JavaScript before it can run.
+Since browsers can only understand JavaScript, code written in CoffeeScript first has to be *compiled* into JavaScript before it can run so that browsers can understand it.
 So if you were writing code in a file called `script.coffee`, you'd have to convert that file to `script.js` using the CoffeeScript compiler.

-Many developers consider that extra step worth while so they can enjoy the benefits of writing CoffeeScript, which they feel makes them more productive and makes up for some of the shortcomings of JavaScript.
+Many developers consider that extra step a worthwhile cost for the benefits of writing CoffeeScript, which they feel makes them more productive and makes up for some of the shortcomings of JavaScript.

 For example, the JavaScript code to output the numbers between 1 and 10 in reverse order looks like this: